 Like children of other sex and gender minorities, kids with polyamorous parents sometimes have to deal with others’ reactions to their parents’ sexual relationships.
 Unlike children of parents in same-sex relationships, however, kids in poly families can very easily hide their family status, so they do not have to deal with it that often.
 Because polyamory is still fairly little known, members of the general public often do not recognize a polyamorous relationship in their midst and do not hold the children accountable for it.
 When people do recognize the poly family as a unit, however, it can create some problems for the family when that recognition then translates to stigma or discrimination.
 While it does not happen a lot, some children mentioned adults asking weird or probing questions that felt uncomfortable.
 One girl remembered her friend could not come over to play anymore, but thought that might be because her mother was a practicing Pagan rather than the polyamorous nature of the family which was not clear.

 Some children disliked the complexity that came with their poly family, and a few expressed a desire to just be normal.
 Complexity came in a number of forms for these families, from having to think about who might be home before inviting peers over to the house after school to adults in the family who are distracted with their own relationship dramas.
 Extended family members sometimes notice complex interactions among adults in the poly family and, hesitant to ask the adults themselves, sometimes ask the children questions about what is happening in their household.

-Like children in general who do not have the ability to control their own lives, some children in polyamorous families with they could exert more power to make their own decisions.
-The ones who wish for normalcy wish they could decide to be in a normal family.
+Like children in general who do not have the ability to control their own lives, some children in polyamorous families wish they could exert more power to make their own decisions.
+The ones who value normalcy desire a "normal" family.
 Others feel upset at no longer having contact with people who used to be in their lives and have moved on.